anh0001/elderly_activity_visualization/README.md

    # Verify image publications
    ros2 topic echo /activity_visualization
    ```

+3. Foxglove Layout Issues
+   - If the layout import fails:
+     1. Ensure you're using the latest version of Foxglove Studio
+     2. Try manually creating a new layout and copying the settings
+     3. Check if the layout file has proper read permissions

 ## Acknowledgments
 - National Center for Geriatrics and Gerontology (NCGG), Nagoya